tragedy-labs/sprite/docs/_tutorials/5_select.md

     // ArcadeDocument accepts a type parameter,
     // the resultant type will be the type defined
-    // earlies, with ArcadeDB meta added to provide
+    // earlier, with ArcadeDB meta added to provide
     // an accurate type for the result set

     console.log(result);